 \section{Abstract}

-In this paper, we examine sufficient and necessary barrier-like conditions for the safety verification and reach-avoid verification of stochastic discrete-time systems.
-Safety verification aims to certify the satisfaction of the safety property, which stipulates that the probability of the system, starting from a specified initial state, remaining within a safe set is greater than or equal to a specified lower bound.
-A sufficient and necessary barrier-like condition is formulated for safety verification.
-In contrast, reach-avoid verification extends beyond safety to include reachability, seeking to certify the satisfaction of the reach-avoid property.
-It requires that the probability of the system, starting from a specified initial state, reaching a target set eventually while remaining within a safe set until the first hit of the target, is greater than or equal to a specified lower bound.
-Two sufficient and necessary barrier-like conditions are formulated under certain assumptions.
-These conditions are derived via relaxing Bellman equations.
+This paper investigates necessary and sufficient barrier-like conditions for infinite-horizon safety and reach-avoid verification of stochastic discrete-time systems, derived via a relaxation of the Bellman equations.
+Unlike prior approaches that primarily focus on sufficient conditions, our work rigorously establishes both necessity and sufficiency for infinite-horizon properties.
+Safety verification concerns certifying that, starting from a given initial state, the system remains within a safe set at all future time steps with probability at least equal to a specified threshold.
+For this purpose, we formulate a necessary and sufficient barrier-like condition that captures this infinite-time safety property.
+In contrast, reach-avoid verification generalizes safety verification by also incorporating reachability.
+Specifically, it aims to ensure that the probability of the system, starting from a given initial state, eventually reaching a target set while remaining within the safe set until the first hit of the target is no less than a prescribed bound.
+Under suitable assumptions, we establish two necessary and sufficient barrier-like conditions for this reach-avoid specification.